Learning how to stop spending money you haven’t got is key to your financial future.

 3. Prioritize Your Money With Goals

-I’m talking future goals, money goals that only saving up your hard earned money can achieve.
+I’m talking future goals; financial goals that only saving up your hard earned money can achieve.

 4. Buy Yourself Wriggle Room